John Lambert

 prof_pic.jpg

 Research My interests revolve around generative modeling and machine learning for multimodal reasoning, robotics and autonomy.
-Past and present research areas have included image understanding, 3D perception, SLAM, and simulation.
-I’ve been involved in research for self-driving vehicle development since 2017.
+Past and present research areas have included NLP, image understanding, 3D perception, SLAM, and simulation.
+I was involved in research for self-driving vehicle development from 2017 to 2024.

 [My CV]